maxvfischer/DIY-arcade/README.md

 ![main gif](./images/main_gif.gif)

-This guide goes through all the steps necessary to build your own full-size arcade machine, including the pre-designed CAD-files, how to assemble all the cabinet parts, how to set up the computer running the arcade program etc. The project was my first project going from CAD to actual build (actually also the first time I used a CAD program).
+This guide goes through all the steps necessary to build your own full-size arcade machine, including the pre-designed CAD-files, how to assemble all the cabinet parts, how to set up the Raspberry Pi running the arcade program etc. The project was my first project going from CAD to actual build (actually also the first time I used a CAD program).